-As part of Travel Alberta’s organizational strategy, we only support media visits from media creating content for outlets in Canada, U.S., U.K., Germany, Netherlands, Australia, China, Japan and South Korea.
+As part of Travel Alberta’s organizational strategy, we only support media visits from media creating content for outlets in Canada, U.S., U.K., Germany, Mexico, Australia, China, and Japan.

 Personal health and travel insurance are not covered by Travel Alberta and are the responsibility of the travelling media.

 Travel Alberta’s primary means of support will be economy airfare.
 Spouse and companion flights are not covered and cannot be booked by Travel Alberta.
 Any flight changes and change fees incurred after the flights have been booked by Travel Alberta are the sole responsibility of the visiting media.

 If a rental vehicle has been arranged for your visit, Travel Alberta will cover the vehicle cost, costs per kilometre, and LDW (loss, damage and waiver) insurance.
 Travel Alberta does not cover additional/personal liability insurance.
 All fuel charges are the responsibility of the travelling media including returning rental vehicles with a full tank of fuel.
 Unless it has been pre-determined that a GPS device is necessary for your visit, the cost of renting a GPS unit will be the responsibility of the visiting media.

 While the rental vehicle will be direct billed back to Travel Alberta, you may be required to provide a credit card for incidentals including accidents, traffic/speeding tickets and additional amenities (additional drivers, car seats, ski racks, etc.) that are not covered by Travel Alberta.